maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam18/test-2/passage-1.md

 **Video Script Prompt**

 **Objective:**
-"To explore the incredible feat of transporting the bluestones from Wales and to examine the competing theories on how this was accomplished."
+"To tell the story of the _impossible challenge_ of moving the bluestones, exploring the incredible theories of how the builders accomplished this feat."

 **Target Vocabulary:**
 "This video focuses on the transportation of the iconic bluestones."